-Similarly to sprays, magnesium lotions can be applied anywhere on your skin, avoiding your eyes and broken or damaged skin.
+Similarly to sprays, magnesium creams can be applied anywhere on your skin, avoiding your eyes and broken or damaged skin.

 - To be used before/after exercise to support bone and muscle health

-- To aid sleep by slowing sensory activity and quietening the mind
+- To aid sleep by slowing sensory activity and quieting the mind

 - For healthier looking skin by moisturising and hydrating skin

-How do magnesium flakes compare to Epsom salts and Dead Sea salts?
+How do Flakes Compare to Epsom Salts and Dead Sea Salts?

 Epsom salts are:

 - Sourced from naturally occurring springs or synthetic materials